-The Australian water market is the buying and selling of water.
+The Australian water market involves the buying and selling of water.
 It is made up of several water markets, differentiated by water system or administrative boundaries.
-Water trading ensures that increasingly scarce water resources are allocated according to the highest valued use.
+Water trading enables increasingly scarce water resources to be allocated according to the highest valued use.

 - what makes up the Australian water market

-- water market reports, e.g. trade volume and price data
+- water market reports, for example trade volume and price data

 - water trading rules and processes